SchweizerischeBundesbahnen/BCNFStar/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Actual behaviour**
+How does the behaviour differ from the expecte?

 **Screenshots**
 If applicable, add screenshots to help explain your problem.